nasa-jpl/open-source-rover/parts_list/extra_parts.md

 * A [combination nut driver](https://www.gobilda.com/7mm-combination-nut-driver/) will save you time screwing and unscrewing (lock)nuts inside the body.
 * You'll need 2.5mm and 3mm hex keys for the button and socket M4 screws respectively.
 For example [Gobilda 2.5](https://www.gobilda.com/wera-tools-2-5mm-ball-end-hex-plus-l-key/) and [Gobilda 3](https://www.gobilda.com/wera-tools-3mm-ball-end-hex-plus-l-key/).
 * A crimping tool for Molex, JST, DuPont connectors.
 A regular crimping tool should be able to handle all of these without issue.
 While you can technically complete a crimp without a crimping tool, it often won't be as consistent or strong as with a proper crimper.
+Various connector sets come with a decent crimper.

+## Electrical

+* batteries: many options available here.
+We recommend getting LiPo batteries.
+You'll need a battery that can provide over 12V, so a 4s battery works well.
+You can get batteries with various mAh ratings (how many milliAmperes the battery can output for 1 hour).
+We recommend any option over 4000mAh.
+Higher capacity comes at a higher cost.
+You can also get more than one battery and swap them out.
+The rover can carry them as well.
+  * Zeee sells many options [on Amazon](https://www.amazon.com/stores/page/25B7018D-26CC-4E43-BC6D-EFAF737D8F5E?ingress=2&visitId=1b4115fa-2240-424d-a0e6-a466830819ce&ref_=ast_bln)
+  * You'll also need a charger for the battery.
+Make sure it can support the battery you bought.
+For the Zeee options, [this model from Amazon](https://www.amazon.com/Hobby-Fans-Professional-Balance-Discharger/dp/B09XC91BWJ/ref=sr_1_6?keywords=LiPo+charger&qid=1690484744&sr=8-6) will work.
+  * Consider getting a fireproof battery bag.
+LiPo batteries are extremely flammable/explosive and a fire caused by a battery is extremely difficult to put out.
+  * You'll also need a way to connect your battery to the PCB via a XT30 connector (MH-FC) which depends on the battery you get.
+Often these come with the charger for the battery
+* A Raspberry Pi 3 or 4.
+Other options may work as well, but we recommend starting here.